galacticcouncil/hydration-docs/docs/02_products/03_strategies/02_gigaeth.md

 Like all protocol parameters on Hydration, **the parameters pertaining to GIGAETH are governed through Hydration OpenGov**, giving the decision-making power to all HDX holders.
 This includes all decisions regarding the incentives and other operational matters.

-## Risk Involved
+## Risks Involved
-The main risk is [impermanent loss](/products/trading/liquidity/impermanent_loss), as GIGAETH represents a liquidity pool position between wstETH and aETH.
-If the relative values of these assets change significantly, you may experience impermanent loss compared to holding them separately.
-Additional risks include price fluctuations of underlying assets and liquidation risk when used as collateral.
+GIGAETH is deployed in the [Omnipool](/products/trading/pools/omnipool) AMM, meaning that it is exposed to the risk of [impermanent loss](/products/trading/liquidity/impermanent_loss).
+Impermanent loss may occur if the value of wstETH / aETH changes significantly compared to the weighted average of all other assets in the Omnipool.

-If you're using GIGAETH as collateral in **[Borrow](https://app.hydration.net/borrow)**, ensure your risk tolerance aligns with the health factor of your Borrow position.
+If you're using GIGAETH as collateral in **[Borrow](https://app.hydration.net/borrow)**, make sure to manage the risk of liquidations by monitoring the health factor of your Borrow position.
 To learn more about health factor, read our [Borrow docs](/products/borrowing/overview).

 ## Frequently Asked Questions